 - Health care practitioner certification stating the patient will receive therapeutic benefits from medical marijuana use.
 The statement must specify the patient’s debilitating condition.

 Leafwell’s consultation fee is $149, and the state application fee is $50.
 The state offers a sliding payment scale for patients who demonstrate financial need.

 For caregivers, the cost for the application is $50, with an additional $65 background check.

 Medical Marijuana Reciprocity

 Delaware does not have medical marijuana reciprocity agreements with other states, meaning out-of-state cardholders cannot purchase from dispensaries while visiting.
-Several other states, however, will accept or recognize out-of-state medical marijuana cards: These states include:
+Several other states and territories, however, will accept or recognize out-of-state medical marijuana cards including:

 - Arkansas *

 - Michigan (at the dispensary’s discretion)

 - New Hampshire

 - New Jersey *